Herb Shore Successful Aging Fund

 • Legacy Giving Stories

-Annual distributions from the Lillian and Al Graf Memorial Endowment Fund help sustain the goals and mission of JFCS’ Dream House, which offers safe housing, counseling, and practical and emotional support for women and children who have escaped domestic abuse.
-The Lillian Graf Memorial Endowment Fund was created by Carolyn and Arlan Kertz in loving memory of Carolyn’s mother, Lillian, and renamed the Lillian and Al Graf Memorial Endowment Fund in 2007 to include her father, Al. Born in San Francisco in 1914, Lillian Graf spent her entire life in the Bay Area.
-When her father died when she was… Read More
+Annual distributions from the Lillian and Al Graf Memorial Endowment Fund help sustain the goals and mission of JFCS’ Dream Program, which offers wraparound support to women and children who have escaped domestic abuse recover and learn new skills to move toward self-sufficiency..
+The Lillian Graf Memorial Endowment Fund was created by Carolyn and Arlan Kertz in loving memory of Carolyn’s mother, Lillian, and renamed the Lillian and Al Graf Memorial Endowment Fund in 2007 to include her father, Alexander “Al.” Born in San Francisco in 1914, Lillian spent her entire life in the Bay Area.
+After her father… Read More

 Posted by Admin on January 27, 2012